 The Robbinsville fulfillment center opened in July.
 “This place is busy,” Mr. Hughes said.
 “They estimate that they will be able to move 1 million products a day.”

-According to Amazon, these positions have benefits and pay on average 30 percent more than traditional retail jobs, not including stock grants.
-Mr. Hughes said an education is required to operate the high tech equipment inside the warehouse and fulfillment center.
+According to Amazon, the new job positions have benefits and pay on average 30 percent more than traditional retail jobs, not including stock grants.
+Mr. Hughes said an education is required to operate the high-tech equipment inside the warehouse and fulfillment center.
 “There are very few jobs that are bending your knees and lifting packages up,” he said.

 Mercer County officials worked to help workers connect with open jobs at the fulfillment center.
 They also worked with Amazon and other retailers, Robbinsville officials, Greater Mercer Transportation Management Association and NJTransit to fund and establish the ZLine, a free, daily bus line that delivers employees directly to the Matrix Business Park.

 “Before that, people would have to take three buses from downtown Trenton to get out to the site,” Mr. Hughes said.
 “Now you can take a shuttle bus directly to the Hamilton Marketplace.”